omarftt/rabit-back/README.md

 CLOUDINARY_API_KEY= ##Provide your own cloudinary api key CLOUDINARY_API_SECRET = ##Provide your own cloudinary api secret code
 ```
+If you will upload .pdf files, you must to enable PDF cloudinary permissions

 If you dont provide Cloudinary credentials, upload image functionality does not work.

 The PORTS used for demo are: